melty-land-nightmare/melty-land-nightmare/README.md

 ✦ i do not bite, i swear im a friendly and nice person!! please feel free to c+h, int/w2int, kiss/boop my pixelated pony, ANYTHING!! i love meeting new people and potentially new friendos to add to my list (*rubs hands evilly*) - it does take a bit of time for me to warm up to new peeps sooo might be awkward at first

-✦ Either a big fat yapper yapping my heart out or quietly sitting in the corner /hj it really just depends on my mood ngl
+✦ I may be nonverbal or verbal, it really just depends on my mood tbh ^^

 ✦ Im most likely gonna be using cosponies of characters from media im currently hyperfixated in